jeffkaufman/bucket-brigade/README.md

 ### Twilio Setup

-While the singing component does not require any external integration, and the video call component to support the default interface does.
+While the singing component does not require any external integration, the video call component to support the default interface does.
 You will need to sign up for a Twilio account, and then fill out `~/src/solstice-audio-test/secrets.json` as: